Eleanor Scrope Viney1

 Reverend James Viney was born circa 1730.1 He was the son of William Viney.1

-Reverend James Viney matriculated at Oriel College, Oxford University, Oxford, Oxfordshire, England, on 2 June 1747.1 He graduated from Oxford University (St. Mary Hall) on 22 February 1754 with the degree of Bachelor of Civil Laws (B.C.L.).1
+He matriculated at Oriel College, Oxford University, Oxford, Oxfordshire, EnglandG, on 2 June 1747.1 He graduated from St. Mary Hall, Oxford University, Oxford, Oxfordshire, EnglandG, on 22 February 1754 with a Bachelor of Civil Laws (B.C.L.)1

 Children of Reverend James Viney